Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 In general, the folder pattern follows the URL pattern of the service.
 Check the ReadMe documents for each profile type to see the schemas.

-However, there are some legacy resources that do not follow the the other folder pattern.
+However, there are some legacy resources that do not follow the the folder pattern.

 - `3DSceneLayer.json.gz`
-  - Stored in the top folder of the SLPK
+  - Stored in the central directory of the SLPK
   - E.g. C:\Temp\example.slpk\3DSceneLayer.json.gz
 - `3DNodeIndexDocument.json.gz`
   - Stored directly in the node resource
   - E.g. C:\Temp\example.slpk\nodes\\{nodeID}\3DNodeIndexDocument.json.gz
 - `sharedResource.json.gz`
   - Stored in the shared folder in the node resource
   - E.g. C:\Temp\example.slpk\nodes\\{nodeID}\shared\sharedResource.json.gz